Lakunake/Sync-Player/README.md

 <details>
 <summary><b>Method 2: Cloud Hosting (Render, Heroku, Replit, etc.)</b></summary>

+> [!WARNING]
+> Not recommended due to the free plan limitations of websites

 > Safe-ish..?
 Though hard to set up and do subsequent starts.